del82/ezra/README.md

 [![Code Climate](https://codeclimate.com/github/del82/ezra.png)](https://codeclimate.com/github/del82/ezra)

-ezra is a server-side tool for producing research-quality datasets of annotated audio files from recordings available on the web.
+ezra is a web application for producing research-quality datasets of annotated audio files from recordings available on the web.

 The web contains vast quantities of recorded speech, and much of it is accompanied by